usnistgov/ai-bugfinder-testbed/docs/processing.rst

 of tests that can be written:

 * Unit tests ensure the code logic is working as expected.
-* Regression tests ensure that the various processing steps work correctly when used together.
+* Regression tests ensure that the processing steps work correctly when used together.

 2. Base classes
 ---------------

-Here are the base abstract classes available for designing new processing classes.
+Here are some of the abstract classes available for designing new processing classes.
+More information is available in the :doc:`./api/index`.

-* Raw bases classes:
+* Bases classes:
-    * DatasetProcessing
+    * AbstractProcessing
     * DatasetFileProcessing
     * DatasetProcessingWithContainer
 * Dataset utilities
-    * DatasetFileRemover
+    * AbstractFileRemover
 * Dataset processing
+    * AbstractTokenizer
-    * JoernDefaultDatasetProcessing
+    * AbstractJoernProcessing
     * Neo4J3Processing
     * AbstractASTMarkup
 * Feature extraction